D01110788/TwiitterWikidata/README.md

 5. Remove spacing from the each of the n-gram output from step 4 before counting occurrences in each of the n-grams

-* Nothing to do for one words ones 1ngrams   # no change
+* Nothing to do for one words ones 1ngrams  # no change thre is no spaces in these words.
 * removespacesgrams2.py     FROM ngrams2 folder  TO nspacesngram2
 * removespacesngrams3.py     FROM ngrams3 folder  TO nspacesngram3
 * removespacesngrams4.py     FROM tokenisedtweets3 folder  TO nspacesngram4

-6. countwordsonly - Count the number of occurrences of each hashtag word to output files
+6. count words only - Count the number of occurrences of each hashtag word to output files (countwordsonly1.py initial test run file)

 * countwordsonlyngrams1.py     FROM ngrams1 folder  TO ngramscount1
 * countwordsonlyngrams2.py     FROM nspacesngram2 folder  TO ngramscount2